mpi4py/mpi4py/docs/source/develop.rst

 Prerequisites
 -------------

-You need to have the following software properly installed in order to build *MPI for Python*:
+You need to have the following software properly installed to develop *MPI for Python*:

 * `Python`_ 3.6 or above.